ashleydavis/hoist-modules/README.md

 A small program to dedup Node.js modules and hoist them up to the root node_modules directory.

 This module fixes a problem in the build process for [Data-Forge Notebook](https://www.data-forge-notebook.com/).
-Using pnpm produces symbolic links to share modules between packages in a workspace.
-Unfortunately this messes up the Electron build becuase it converts the symbolic links to duplicate modules.
+Using pnpm produces symbolic links to shared modules between packages in a workspace.
+Unfortunately this messes up the Electron build because it converts the symbolic links to duplicate modules.

 [Click here to support my work](https://www.codecapers.com.au/about#support-my-work).